Hasnainbro/Currency-Converter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is unlicensed and is free to use by anyone for any purpose. - see the [LICENSE](LICENSE) file for details.